-Looking for a relaxing Sunday activity?
+Are you looking for a relaxing Sunday activity?
 Why not pay a visit to the Bribie Island Butterfly House, located on beautiful Bribie Island in Bongaree, Brisbane.
 It is open Wednesdays and Sundays from 10 AM until 4 PM.
-The Bribie Island Butterfly House is wheelchair accessible with ground level step free access and flat paths throughout.
+The Bribie Island Butterfly House is wheelchair accessible with ground level step free access and flat pathways.

 We had a lovely time during our visit.
-The butterfly enclosure was beautiful.
-There were a variety of colourful flowers and flora that were surrounded by the fluttering wings of gorgeous butterflies.
-There were various species of butterfly along with a number of large stick insects which were hiding amongst the leaves throughout the enclosure.
+The butterfly enclosure was beautiful, with various colourful flowers and flora surrounded by the fluttering wings of gorgeous butterflies.
+The enclosure housed several butterfly species along with many large stick insects that hid amongst the leaves.
 Being surrounded by the graceful butterflies, it wasn’t a surprise when one or two landed on us and went for a ride while we explored the small oval shaped enclosure.

-With the relaxing butterfly music and sounds of nature playing in the background and the visual beauty of the butterflies flying around us, the atmosphere within the butterfly house was very peaceful and relaxing.
-It was certainly a place to escape the hustle and bustle of life.
+With the relaxing butterfly music and sounds of nature playing in the background, and the visual beauty of the butterflies flying around us, the atmosphere within the butterfly house was very peaceful and relaxing.
+It is certainly a place to escape the hustle and bustle of life.

-The butterfly House was staffed by a number of friendly volunteers that were more then happy to answer any questions and point out the hiding spots of the well disguised stick insects.
-With the amount of butterflies within the enclosure it was common to see a number of them sitting on the ground as we made our way around the exhibit, we had to mind where we stood and zig zag around the ones taking a rest on the pathway,
+The butterfly House was staffed by a number of friendly volunteers who were more than happy to answer any questions and point out the well disguised stick insects.
+With the number of butterflies within the enclosure, it was common to see a number of them sitting on the ground as we made our way around the exhibit, we had to mind where we stood and zig zag around the ones taking a rest on the pathway,

-Outside of the enclosure is a little sit down area where visitors can sit down, relax and have a cold drink of water or a coffee from the coffee machine available.
+Outside of the enclosure was a little sit down area where visitors can sit down, relax and have a cold drink of water or a coffee from the coffee machine.
 Bottles of cold water were available from the fridge for $1 or coffee for $2.
-The roof of the seating area is painted in a blue sky butterfly mural.
+The roof of the seating area is painted in a magnificent blue sky butterfly mural.

-Even through the Bribie Island Butterfly House isn’t very big and certainly isn’t one of the biggest exhibits around, visitors won’t be disappointed by its beautiful displays, clever setup, various butterflies that call it home and relaxed atmosphere.
+Even though the Bribie Island Butterfly House isn’t one of the biggest butterfly exhibits around, visitors won’t be disappointed by its beautiful displays, creative setup, various butterflies and relaxed atmosphere.